 Sail to Watch Hill

 The Watch Hill Marina can accommodate boats with beams between 10 and 18 feet and a five foot draft.
 The majority of slips are between 10 and14 feet wide.
 Many of the slips, 75%, have electric and water (extra fee charged).
 There is a 14-day limit for each stay.
-Reservations are not accepted at this time.
+Book your reservation with us today!

 The National Park Service requires all guests of the marina have the captain's address on file.